Tag: cycle touring

 Introducing Yet Another Cycle Touring & Bikepacking YouTube Channel

 So I’ve caved in to demand and rebooted my long-abandoned YouTube channel.
 Check it out here.
 This is a long-overdue experiment to see if my obsession with exploring the world by bike will translate into the short, informal video format.
-I have no more intention of becoming rich and famous on YouTube than I did Continue reading →
+I have no more intention of becoming rich and famous on YouTube than I did when I created my first free Blogspot account in 2006.
+My articles seemed to help more people get out riding, so I kept writing them.
+Likewise, if these videos help more people get out riding, I might keep making them.
+Continue reading →

 -